The BT Home Hub 5 is one of the most attractive routers on the market right now, but what does it offer beyond its good looks? Let’s find out...

 If you get a BT Infinity fibre optic broadband package - advertised as offering speeds of either up to 38Mb or 76Mb - you'll get a BT Home Hub 5.

 |Monthly cost £7.50 (for 6 months) 1st year cost: £171.95|

 Firstly, there's a snazzy blue strip across the front, by the hub indicator lights.
 It's a small thing, but we like it - it's a bit like a go faster stripe on a car.

-A more substantial difference can be seen with the gig ethernet ports on the back.
-These allow for faster transmission of data than standard ports - something you'll need for superfast fibre optic broadband packages.
+A more substantial difference can be seen with the gigabit ethernet ports on the back.
+These allow for faster transmission of data than standard ports - something you need to take advantage of the superfast speeds fibre optic broadband offers.

 Like the Home Hub 4, BT's latest router uses dual band technology, to minimise the effects of lots of people using Wi-Fi at once.
 That means less chance of slow speeds, or losing your Wi-Fi entirely.

 However, the Home Hub 5 is superior to the Home Hub 4 in that it includes AC wireless technology.
 What's that?
-Well, essentially, it's the fastest version of a wireless signal you'll get with a household router.
-It's great for activities that benefit from faster connections, such as streaming video services like Netflix or BBC iPlayer.
+Well, essentially, it's the fastest wireless signal you'll get with a home broadband wireless router.
+It's great for activities that benefit from faster connections, such as streaming video services like Netflix.

-Rest assured, you should still be able to connect all your Wi-Fi-enabled gadgets and gizmos using Wi-Fi regardless.
-What's more, you should get decent wireless speeds, as you'll be using a fibre optic broadband package, which should give you a fast, reliable connection, so long as you set up your Wi-Fi network properly.
+Rest assured, you should still be able to connect all your gadgets and gizmos using Wi-Fi regardless.
+What's more, you should get decent wireless speeds, as you'll be using fibre broadband, which should give you a fast, reliable connection, so long as you set up your Wi-Fi properly.

-Check out our simple guide to find out how to make sure your wireless network's as good as it can be.
+To do that, check out our simple guide to making sure your wireless broadband is as good as it can be.